2 men fatally shot in car in Rosedale, witnesses say gunman returned

-ROSEDALE, Queens (WABC) -- Police are investigating after two men were shot and killed on a residential block in Queens Monday night.
+ROSEDALE, Queens (WABC) -- Police are investigating after two men were shot and killed on a residential block in Queens Monday night, and the mother of one of the victims spoke with Eyewitness News in the hours after hearing about her son's murder.

-The shooting happened at about 9:30 p.m. on 255th Street in the Rosedale section.
+Carmen Grant-White is full of questions, including whether Antoine Folkes' murder is connected to another.

-The victims were in a Kia with New Jersey plates, when someone either drove up or walked up and opened fire.
-There were many gunshots through the driver's side window.
+"That's my baby son," she said.
+"That's my son.
+Who killed my son?"

 ----------